Hospitals confront water shortages in winter storm aftermath

 At the height of the storm, hospitals were left scrambling to care for patients amid record cold, snow and ice that battered parts of the country more accustomed to going through winter with light jackets and short sleeves.
-The icy blast ruptured water mains, knocked out power to millions of utility customers and contributed to at least 76 deaths.
+The icy blast ruptured water mains, knocked out power to millions of utility customers and contributed to at least 76 deaths — half of which occurred in Texas.
+At least seven people died in Tennessee and four in Portland, Oregon.

 A rural hospital in Anahuac, Texas, about 50 miles (80 kilometers) east of Houston, lost both water and power.